 Beware of Aggressive Elk this Spring in Yellowstone Park

-Yellowstone National Park officials released a news brief today (5/7) reminding visitors to be cautious around the parks elk population this time of year.
-Most of us know to stay away from bear and bison, and locals know better than to step off the boardwalks around the parks thermal features.
+Yellowstone National Park officials released a news brief this week (5/4) reminding visitors to be cautious around the park's elk population this time of year.
+Most of us know to stay away from bears and bison, and locals know better than to step off the boardwalks around the park's thermal features.
 You should remember to keep an eye on the elk too.

 The majestic ungulates can occasionally become aggressive, particularly adult females at calving season (starting now).
 Trying to get a selfie with one of the adorable baby calves - while tempting - is a really bad idea.
 Elk can charge and kick, and you can't really outrun them if they choose to charge.
 Park officials offered these tips:

 - Stay alert and try not to startle any elk that may be around the corner of a building or around a car.